-A plant-based diet is one that does not include eating any animal products.
-This includes meat, fish, dairy and eggs.
-A whole foods plant based diet predominantly consists of whole plant foods such as legumes, pulses, whole grains, fruits, vegetables, nuts and seeds.
-One may choose to adopt a plant-based diet for reasons including animal welfare (in which case they may call themselves vegan and avoid products such as leather and silk), the environment or health.
+A whole food plant-based diet predominantly consists of whole plant foods such as legumes, pulses, whole grains, fruits, vegetables, nuts and seeds.
+One may choose to adopt a plant-based diet for reasons including the environment, animal justice or health.

-There are so many amazing benefits to eating a whole foods plant-based diet; a way of eating that would help to prevent some of the most pressing health issues facing our society today.
-Residents in areas in the world where people tend to live the longest, known as The Blue Zones, eat a predominantly plant-based diet.
-As much as 95 percent of daily food intake coming from vegetables, fruits, grains, and legumes.
+There are so many amazing benefits to eating a whole food plant-based diet; a way of eating that would help to prevent some of the most pressing health issues facing our society today.
+Residents in areas in the world where people tend to live the longest, known as The Blue Zones, eat a predominantly plant-based diet with as much as 95 percent of daily food intake coming from vegetables, fruits, grains, and legumes.

 With so much conflicting information out there on diet and health, I aim to address common myths and beliefs about plant-based diets such as “Will I get enough protein?” or “Is this way of eating suitable during pregnancy?”

 My blog has many nourishing and tasty plant-based recipes I’ve made over the years.
-For those trying to make the transition or simply eat more veg, my advice is to start incorporating some of these recipes into your weekly meals.
+For those trying to make the transition or simply eat more plant foods, my advice is to start incorporating more plant foods and plant-based recipes into your weekly meals.
 Be gentle and kind to yourself as we are all on our own journey.